doraeneko/bfllvm/README.md

 # bfllvm

 A simple Brainf*ck ([BF](https://en.wikipedia.org/wiki/Brainfuck)) compiler that emits LLVM bitcode, designed for learning LLVM structures and having some fun along the way.
 BF is an esoteric programming language I discovered during my first university course on compilers.
-Its syntax and semantics are extremely minimalistic and closely resemble a Turing machine, nevertheless Turing-complete (under certain assumptions).
+Its syntax and semantics are extremely minimalistic and closely resemble a Turing machine.
+It is Turing-complete under certain assumptions (e.g. infinite memory).

 Syntax:
   - BF programs are strings consisting of ``>`` , ``<``, ``+``, ``-``, ``.``, ``,``, ``[`` and ``]``.
 Other characters are allowed, but have no meaning